 In 2018, a trio of leading firms — Amazon, Berkshire Hathaway, and JPMorgan Chase — established a partnership to enter the health care market.
 The new entity, a non-profit dubbed Haven, is aimed at lowering costs and simplifying healthcare for their employees; if successful, they could widen the coverage to other customers.
 This move could prove a threat to for-profit insurers such as UnitedHealth.

 Mergers and Acquisitions

 The highly acquisitive UnitedHealth started off 2018 by purchasing South American insurer Empresas Banmédica for $2.8 billion.
 Banmédica serves more than 2.1 million customers in Chile, Colombia, and Peru.
 Later that year, United Health acquired pharmaceutical firm Genoa Healthcare for some $2.5 billion; the deal included more than 400 pharmacy locations throughout most of the US.
-Genoa will be absorbed into the OptumRx pharmacy benefit unit.
+Genoa was absorbed into the OptumRx pharmacy benefit unit.

 1417 LAKE COOK RD STE 100

 Phone: 1 (847) 374-2640

 Employer Type: Privately Owned